SEND Information

 Our child and family centred approaches aim to offer equality of opportunity to all learners, including those with special educational needs and disabilities and those whose early life experiences have had a negative impact on their learning and wellbeing.
 We aspire to identify, assess and meet individual needs such that each child receives the support they need to access the rich curricular and social opportunities offered by our school, and to reach their full potential.Lord Deramore's SEND and Inclusion Policy

-Mrs Jane Hitchon – our SENDCo & Inclusion Leader
+Mrs Carr – our SENDCo & Inclusion Leader

-Our SEND team is made up of Jane Hitchon (SENDCo), James Rourke (Headteacher), and several Teaching Assistants with particular SEN specialisms, all of whom work together with all staff, parents and carers to ensure the best possible outcomes for all of our children.
+Our SEND team is made up of Mrs Carr (SENDCo and Inclusion Leader), James Rourke (Headteacher), and several Teaching Assistants with particular SEN specialisms, all of whom work together with all staff, parents and carers to ensure the best possible outcomes for all of our children.

 Our link governor for SEND is Sue Perutz.

-Mrs Hitchon works Tuesdays, Wednesdays and Thursdays and can be contacted by emailing jhitchon@lordderamores.com or via the school office.
-Please be aware that while staff regularly check their email, due to the busy nature of the school day, we cannot always guarantee to read messages or reply to them immediately so if you have an urgent query please contact the office who will be able to pass your message along..
+Mrs Carr can be contacted by emailing rcarr@lordderamores.com.
+Please be aware that while staff regularly check their email, due to the busy nature of the school day, we cannot always read messages or reply to them immediately, especially during teaching hours.
+If you have an urgent query please contact the office who will be able to pass your message along.

 You will find our SEND Report below, and our SEND & Inclusion Policy, Accessibility Plan and other documents relating to SEND provision on the School Policies page.